Back to blog

 });

-This code sends an HTTP GET request and prints the HTML.
+This code sends a fetch request using an HTTP GET method and prints the HTML by logging the response body.

 To explain it further, the fetch() method returns a Promise object.
 The first then() extracts the text from the response, and the second then() prints the response HTML.

-Save it as quotes.js, open the terminal, and run the following:
+Save the code file as product.js, open the terminal, and run the following:

 (async () => {